Science & Engineering

 From the end of year 2, you will complete your mid-scheme assessment Development Trajectory Assessment,

 Year 3 - Breaking new ground: expanding your skill set, experience and expertise

-Final 12-month posting.
-You will take on a new challenge in a different policy area within government, stepping up your leadership as you bring technical expertise and policy together.
-You’ll confidently take on new areas of work, drawing on the skills and competencies developed in the previous two years.
+You will take on a new challenge in a different policy area within government, stepping up your leadership and management elements as you bring technical expertise and policy together.
+You'll confidently take on new areas of work, drawing on the skills and competencies developed in the previous two years.

 Towards the end of Year 3, you will complete your End of Scheme Assessment.
 If successful, you will be promoted off the scheme, either into a role you have identified or into a priority permanent role allocated by the scheme.
 In your role on graduation from the scheme, you could earn between £45k and £55k.

 Supporting your learning